Online Permaculture Design Course

 Appropriate Technology Course

-The 2017 Permaculture Design and Appropriate Technologies courses bring together some of the biggest names in the industry.
+Our Permaculture Design and Appropriate Technologies courses bring together some of the biggest names in the industry.

 Through their variety of backgrounds and personal expertise, you will get a comprehensive education in the principles and practicalities of sustainable living.

+The primary instructor for teaching Permaculture Design Online will be Tim.
 Tim has come a long way since his days as a diesel fitter mechanic, and now spends his time between Australia and New Zealand (and sometimes the US) as a semi professional pyromaniac and mad scientist teaching people how to burn stuff and make really cool machines and devices for low carbon living.
 He currently teaches Appropriate Technology for the Koanga Institute in New Zealand and Very Edible Gardens (VEG) in Melbourne, to name a few.

 He has previously been farm manager for the Permaculture Research Institute of Australia, power station operator/mechanic, adventure guide and professional turtle wrestler.
 His rocket stove and char making powered hot water systems, ovens and cookers reflect his passion for elegant simple and durable combustion technologies.
 Other projects include gravity powered water pumps, solar thermal cookers and dryers, pedal powered washing machines, cargo bikes, hovercraft, wooden boats and aquaponics, to name a few.
 When he is not tinkering he can be found on Macleay Island off the coast of Queensland Australia, where he and his family live and are currently in the process of building a rammed earth house (with maybe a little sailing thrown in).